 In the first year we aim to deliver a broad awareness of the fundamental research approaches in life sciences and how they could be applied to real-life situations.
 This is delivered through assessed taught units and rotation projects.
+Please refer to our programme catalogue for further information.
 Successful completion of the taught first year qualifies all students for an MRes exit route should this be required.

 - Statistics and Bioinformatics: Introduces important aspects of experimental design, data acquisition and data analysis.

 - Science in Society, Business and Industry: Looking at the role of science in society, including ethical awareness, public engagement, science policy, governance and funding, coupled with commercialisation including ownership, IP and entrepreneurship.

 - Core Skills for Life Scientists: Generic and employability skills training provisions, consistent with the Vitae Researcher Development Framework (RDF).

 You will be taught together as a single cohort at a common location across the partnership, cultivating an environment of peer-to-peer learning and utilising the resources and expertise of each of the partners.